 7 Ways to Set Smart Goals with Chronic Illness

 Setting smart goals vs resolutions with chronic illness is vastly different in mindset and outcome.
 A resolution is usually a long-term picture of where you want to be.
 A goal is broken down into steps you need to make to resolve that issue.
 Goals have a specific purpose while a resolution is a firm decision to do or not do something.
-In this post, I will define smart goals and smart goal examples that can be applied when living with a chronic illness.
+In this post, I will define smart goals and smart goal examples with benefits that can be applied when living with a chronic illness.
 It’s not as easy as you think.

 There may be affiliate links in this post.
 If you click and purchase through my link, I will be compensated.
 This helps fund my blog.
 Thank You!

 My resolution problem is that expectations for these drastic changes are often too high.
 I know very few people that set resolutions and meet them.
 How many people do you know that resolve to lose 10 pounds in the New Year?
 The gyms are packed, the motivation is high, and by the time March hits, all resolutions are melting away with the winter snow.
 The whole “all-or-nothing” approach is unrealistic for someone with a chronic illness.
 My illness doesn’t fade away with the change of seasons, and it’s a year-round rollercoaster of ups and downs.

 How can I lose weight with chronic illness?
 I have medications that factor in lack of activity and deal with pre and post-migraine cravings that derail resolutions.
 Resolutions seem to be an all-in mentality; unfortunately, I can’t count myself all-in for much.
 My chronic illness takes that away from me.